chaklim/heroku-buildpack-meteor/README.md

 # Heroku buildpack for meteor

-**NOTE** This fork doesn't force you to use Heroku's MongoHQ install.
-**NOTE** This fork works with Meteor v0.6.0, but has not been tested (and probably won't work) with older versions of Meteor
+**NOTE** This fork doesn't force you to use Heroku's MongoHQ / MongoLab install (It needs your credit card) **NOTE** This fork works with Meteor v0.6.4, but has not been tested (and probably won't work) with older versions of Meteor

 ## Usage

 ```
-% heroku create --stack cedar --buildpack https://github.com/jordansissel/heroku-buildpack-meteor.git
+% heroku create --stack cedar --buildpack https://github.com/chaklim/heroku-buildpack-meteor.git
 ```

 ## Example